Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 ---

 # Portfolio Diversification using Correlation Matrix
-This course delved into the practical aspects of portfolio diversification using correlation matrices, under the guidance of instructor Bekhruzbek Ochilov, an experienced professional in capital markets, investment banking, and equity research.
+Delving into the strategic implementation of correlation matrices, this project emphasized their role in enhancing portfolio diversification, integrating analysis with practical financial insights.
+The focus was to apply these  techniques to optimize the investment strategy.

 ## Course Overview:
-**Objective:** Utilize correlation matrices for optimizing portfolio diversification, enhancing risk management strategies in investment portfolios.
+**Objective:** Utilize a correlation matrix for optimizing portfolio diversification, enhancing risk management strategies in investment portfolios.
 **Tools Used:** Excel

 ## Key Concepts:
-**Core Topics:**
-Understanding and applying correlation in portfolio diversification Creating and interpreting correlation matrices Analyzing asset correlations
+ - Understanding and calculating correlation between assets
+ - Creating and interpreting correlation matrices
-**Hands-On Project:**
-Portfolio Diversification using Correlation Matrix
+ - Analyzing asset correlations for porfolio diversification

 ## Process and Insights:
  - **Introduction to Diversification and Correlation:** Established the foundational knowledge of diversification, emphasizing its importance in risk management.